Nashville District Energy System Serves New Criminal Justice Center

 New metering and instrumentation equipment were provided.
 Installation and configuration of the DES service piping to the in-building piping required coordination.
 The DES design team worked with the building’s engineering team to accomplish this task.
 Services during construction were made available in the late Spring of 2018.
 Usage by the new building began using the DES services in December 2018.

-The new Metro Davidson Criminal Justice Center is scheduled to open in late 2019.
+The new Metro Davidson Criminal Justice Center is scheduled to open in 2020.